 - The approval stage: edit and edit some more

-- Publish the article and share socially
+- Publish the article/content and share via the designated channels

-- Analyse performance results
+- Analyse performance results for data insights

 Content calendar example